 Memory chips maker Micron (NYSE:MU) will be reporting earnings tomorrow afternoon.
 Here's what you need to know.

-Last quarter Micron Technology reported revenues of $4.09 billion, down 46.9% year on year, missing analyst expectations by 1.39%.
-It was a weak quarter for the company, with declining revenue and underwhelming sales guidance for the next quarter.
+Last quarter Micron Technology reported revenues of $4.01 billion, down 39.6% year on year, beating analyst revenue expectations by 2.2%.
+It was a mixed quarter for the company, with an impressive beat of analysts' EPS estimates.
+Looking ahead, next quarter's revenue guidance came in higher than Wall Street's estimates.
+On the other hand, its operating margin declined and its gross margin shrunk.

 Is Micron Technology buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting Micron Technology's revenue to decline 52.3% year on year to $3.71 billion, a significant deceleration on the 24.9% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted loss is expected to come in at -$0.85 per share.
+This quarter analysts are expecting Micron Technology's revenue to grow 13.4% year on year to $4.63 billion, improving on the 46.9% year-over-year decline in revenue the company had recorded in the same quarter last year.
+Adjusted loss is expected to come in at -$1.01 per share.

-The analysts covering the company have been growing increasingly bearish about the business heading into the earnings, with revenue estimates seeing twelve downward revisions over the last thirty days.
-The company missed Wall St's revenue estimates three times over the last two years.
+The analysts covering the company have been growing increasingly bullish about the business heading into the earnings, with revenue estimates seeing 17 upwards revisions over the last thirty days.
+The company missed Wall St's revenue estimates four times over the last two years.

-There has been positive sentiment among investors in the semiconductors segment, with the stocks up on average 2.1% over the last month.
-Micron Technology is up 5.92% during the same time, and is heading into the earnings with analyst price target of $66.1, compared to share price of $61.33.
+With Micron Technology being the first among its peers to report earnings this season, we don't have anywhere else to look at to get a hint at how this quarter will unravel for semiconductors stocks, but there has been positive sentiment among investors in the segment, with the stocks up on average 9.1% over the last month.
+Micron Technology is up 3.7% during the same time, and is heading into the earnings with analyst price target of $85.93, compared to share price of $81.56.

 One way to find opportunities in the market is to watch for generational shifts in the economy.
 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks and as a result, the demand for cloud-native cybersecurity is skyrocketing.
 This company is leading a massive technological shift in the industry and with revenue growth of 70% year on year and best-in-class SaaS metrics it should definitely be on your radar.